Pierre-Jean De Smet: First missionary tour

-1845-1846 Canadian Rockies expedition
+1845-1846 Rockies expedition

 One of De Smet's longest explorations began in August 1845 in the region west of the Rockies that was jointly occupied by the Americans, who called it Oregon Country, and the British, who identified it as Columbia District.
 De Smet started from Lake Pend Oreille in present-day north Idaho and crossed into the Kootenay River Valley.
 He followed the Kootenay valley north, eventually crossing over to Columbia Lake, the source of the Columbia River at Canal Flats.

 He followed the upper Columbia valley north to and past Lake Windermere.
 At Radium Hot Springs, he turned east and went over Sinclair Pass into the Kootenay River Valley.
 He recrossed the Kootenay and continued along the reverse of the route pioneered by the Sinclair expedition.
 He followed the Cross River upstream to its headwaters at Whiteman's Pass.
 The Cross River was named for the large wooden cross that De Smet erected at the top of the pass, where it could be seen from miles away.

 On the other side of the Great Divide was the British territory of Rupert's Land.
 From the crest of the pass, streams lead to Spray Lakes above present-day Canmore, Alberta, and the Spray River, which joins the Bow River near modern-day Banff, Alberta.
 Once in the Bow Valley, De Smet headed upstream and in a north-westerly direction to its source Bow Lake.
-He traveled further north until he came to the Saskatchewan River, which he followed downstream and east.
-It was October, and a long cold Canadian winter was looming, when he reached Rocky Mountain House.
+He traveled further north until he came to the North Saskatchewan River, which he followed downstream and east.
+It was October, and a long cold winter was looming, when he reached Rocky Mountain House.
 He had fulfilled one of his main goals; to meet with the Cree, Chippewa, and Blackfoot of the area.
-At the end of the month, De Smet traveled further to the east to search for more Natives.
-Fortunate to find his way back to Rocky Mountain House, he was guided by Indians from there to Fort Edmonton, where he spent the winter of 1845–1846.
+At the end of the month, De Smet traveled further to the east to search for other Natives.
+Fortunate to find his way back to Rocky Mountain House, Natives guided him to Fort Edmonton, where he spent the winter of 1845–1846.